First steps with Zentyal¶

 Network configuration with Zentyal¶

-Through Network ‣ Interfaces you can access the configuration of each network card detected by the system and you can select between a static configuration (manually configured), dynamic (DHCP configuration), VLAN (802.1Q) trunk, PPoE or bridged.
+Through Network ‣ Interfaces you can access the configuration of each network card detected by the system and you can select between a static configuration (manually configured), dynamic (DHCP configuration), VLAN (802.1Q) trunk, PPoE, bridged and bundled (Network bonding).

 In addition, you can define each interface to be External if it is connected to an external network, such as the Internet.
 In order to apply stricter firewall policies.
 If you don’t do this, the interface is considered internal, connected to a local network.